What Is The Anchor Text Of This Link? Simply Explained

 Ignoring Contextual Relevance

 A link from a cooking blog to a page about “cloud hosting” with the anchor “best recipes” is a red flag.
-Search engines evaluate the surrounding content, too.
-Keep the link’s topic in mind Not complicated — just consistent..
+So search engines evaluate the surrounding content, too.
+Keep the link’s topic in mind Worth keeping that in mind..

 Forgetting About User Experience

 Sometimes the perfect SEO anchor is too long or confusing for a reader.
-If a user can’t guess where the link leads, they’ll ignore it.
-Balance SEO goals with readability Easy to understand, harder to ignore..
+Even so, if a user can’t guess where the link leads, they’ll ignore it.
+Balance SEO goals with readability The details matter here..

 Neglecting Internal Anchor Text

 Most people obsess over external backlinks and forget that internal anchors are just as powerful for site crawlability.
-A site with orphan pages (no internal links) is like a book with missing chapters Most people skip this — try not to..
+A site with orphan pages (no internal links) is like a book with missing chapters Simple, but easy to overlook..

 Practical Tips / What Actually Works